sul-dlss/DeveloperPlaybook/best-practices/tech_lead.md

 __During Sprint__
 - run standup meetings (keep on track, crisp, discussions at end)
+- ensure there are ALWAYS prioritized, actionable tickets in the ready column
+- PR review happens promptly.  (within hours;  certainly no more than one day for review)
+- PO and Designer review of work, when required, happens promptly.

 __End of Sprint__
 - prepare demos, if desired